2 Country tour - Bruges and Paris by Bike + Boat

 The Fleur started cruising in 2002.
 This small, yet very tasteful passenger barge with its sleek lines has ten comfortable guest cabins with two seperate beds.
 Each cabin has a private shower, toilet and basin, central heating and air-conditioning; windows are fixed for safety reasons.
 On the upper deck , there is a lounge with large windows, a roomy sitting area, a cozy bar and a half-covered sun deck. >>more

-The Zwaantje is a new built passenger barge.
+The Clair d'Etoile (formerly named Zwaantje) is a comfortable passenger barge.
 The owners have restyled the interior in winter 2014-2015 and have created a warm and cozy atmosphere.
 On the lower deck, the Zwaantje has twelve comfortable guest cabins.
 Ten twins (7m²) and 2 doubles (6m²).
 All cabins have ventilation, air- conditioning and a window.
 Only the windows in the double cabins can be opened. >>more

 Bicycle